Secant variety and syzygies of Hilbert scheme of two points: Introduction

 In this study, we prove that the Hilbert scheme $X^{[2]}$ of two points on $X \subset \PP(V)$ features the identifiability and satisfies $(N_p)$ if the embedding of $X$ is positive enough.
-We use the Grothendieck-Pl\"ucker embedding $X^{[d]} \hookrightarrow \Gr(d,V)$, which can be defined if the embedding of $X$ is $d$-very ample, i.e., it separates length $d+1$ subschemes of $X$ (cf.~\cite[Main~Theorem]{CG1990}).
 Our first main theorem is presented as follows: